1m5/1m5/README.md

 Long-term goals are for 1M5 to be:

-* installable within a Linux OS as an OS service
+1. installable within a Linux OS as an OS service supporting Browser-based UIs with WASM
-* installable within Android OS as an Android background service with Rust-based UIs
+1. installable within Android OS as an Android background service supporting Android & Rust-based UIs
-* installable within iOS as an iOS background service with Rust-based UIs
+1. installable within iOS as an iOS background service supporting iOS & Rust-based UIs
-* embedded in a fork of the [Redox operating system](https://www.redox-os.org/) called 1M505
+1. embedded in a fork of the [Redox operating system](https://www.redox-os.org/) called 1M505

 ## Why rewrite in Rust?